usdot-fhwa-stol/carma-cloud/README.md

 ## Testing Considerations

 Upon startup, CARMA Cloud automatically creates traffic controls for later sending to CARMA platform by reading XML OpenDrive files placed in its XODR work folder, e.g. <tomcat_home>/work/xodr.
 This can result in thousands of traffic controls that are mostly uninteresting for testing purposes.
-The cc.util.FilterControls command-line application accepts a list of traffic control identifiers, and creates a much smaller and more manageable subset of traffic controls that can be saved along with their respective teting scenarios.
+The cc.util.FilterControls command-line application accepts a list of traffic control identifiers, and creates a much smaller and more manageable subset of traffic controls that can be saved along with their respective testing scenarios.

 After CARMA Cloud has been started for the first time in a testing scenario, XODR files will have been processed, and the tester can login to CARMA Cloud to add traffic controls for his testing needs.
 Executing an ls -lrt in the traffic controls folder, typically <tomcat_home>/work/carmacloud/traf_ctrls, will put the newly created traffic controls at the bottom of the list.
 The hexadecimal encoded text for the 16-byte traffic control ids to be kept can then be derived from three levels of folder paths and the traffic control filename.